Skip to main content

 • Keep records: Retain VIES validation results and timestamps for audit purposes

-• Handle errors gracefully: If VIES is unavailable, do not skip validation — wait and retry
+• Handle errors gracefully: If VIES is unavailable, docs101 retries automatically in the background — no manual action needed

 For Compliance